josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦇_training_model_for you_not_on_me.md

 Or should I ask where *exactly* in the world, one might roll out something with British metadata all over it, which uses several single-use products, to then combine to a stack which dampens register, and which is trained on limiting emotional expression?

-Nobe if you are using my voice for that, kindly.
+None of you are using my voice for that, kindly.

 Divest it.